jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ## TODO: Questions / Thoughts

-* Don't want to maintain the dev setup steps here if they're also in the contributing doc and extesnion pages and ... but it's also hard as a newbie to trace through all of them.
+* Don't want to maintain the dev setup steps here if they're also in the contributing doc and extension pages and ... but it's also hard as a newbie to trace through all of them.
 Solve this later I guess.
 * Knowing how to package an extension for release is another useful tidbit this tutorial might cover, but perhaps that should be separate.
 * Windows?
 These steps will probably work on a Windows system as well.
 But in the interest of brevity, only going to doc the shell commands to run.